Merck More Than A Mother StrategyShare this story on :

-"Merck more than a Mother" initiative aims to empower infertile women through access to information, education, health and change of mind-set.
-Merck more than a Mother will support Governments to define policies to improve access to safe and effective Fertility care and address the need for interventions to reduce stigmatization and social suffering of infertile women and the necessity for a team approach to family building among couples.
-It will also provide medical education and training for healthcare providers and embryologists in partnership with academia and international fertility societies, to build fertility care capacity in Africa and developing countries.
+"Merck more than a Mother" initiative will not only provide medical education and training for medical students and embryologists respectively, but it will also support Governments to define policies to improve access to safe and effective Fertility care and address the need for interventions to reduce stigmatization and social suffering of infertile women and the necessity for a team approach to family building among couples.

 Through this initiative, we will address together the key challenges that are associated with resource constrained settings such as prevention of infertility, education self-development, ART/IVF regulation, geographic barriers, and limited resources arguments.